shaky411/Room11-P2/README.md

 ## Acknowledgments

-Thanks to our instructor Dane and all the TAs, and special thanks to Jonathan, Luis and Andrew for supporting us during our times of difficulty.
+We would like to express our gratitude to our instructor Dane Edwards and all the TAs who have supported us throughout the course.
+Their dedication, expertise, and willingness to help have been instrumental in our growth and success.
+Moreover, we would like to extend a special thanks to Andrew Layendecker, Jonathan Courtney and and Luis Sanchez for going above and beyond to support us during our times of difficulty.
+Their encouragement, guidance, and patience have been invaluable in helping us overcome challenges and achieve our goals. ✊🏽